 For the ideation phase to be the most effective your team will have to feel safe to challenge the norm and wide-spread assumptions.
 So lay judgment by side, there is no space for “that’s the way it’s always been done” at this stage.

 Ahh, who doesn’t love a good ol’ brainstorm?
-Although this is, arguably, one of the most famous ideation techniques, we’d recommend steering clear of it (we explained why in detail over here).
+Although this is, arguably, one of the most famous ideation techniques, we’d recommend steering clear of it.
 Brainstorming tends to reward the loudest, most extroverted group members, and punish the silent geniuses among us.

 It’s not the best option, but if you must implement it, we’d recommend coupling it with another technique.